aparmendariz/mcf_docs/docs/source/FAQ.rst

 - **I'm having trouble understanding how to use a certain feature of the package.
 Where can I find help?**

   The documentation is the best place to start.
 It provides a detailed explanation of all features and how to use them.
-If you're still having trouble, consider asking a question on a relevant forum or opening an issue on the GitHub repository.
+If you're still having trouble, consider opening an `issue <https://github.com/MCFpy/mcf/issues>`__ on the GitHub repository.